xofbd/venmo-scraper/README.md

 make driver
 ```
 to install the appropriate browser driver.
 Note, running `make all` takes care of this and the previous step.
 1. You need to create a Venmo account and create a file named `.env` in the project's root directory.
 Use the below template for your `.env` file, filling in your details.
+You can also run `bin/generate_env.sh` to help generate the file.
 ```bash
 PROFILE_PATH=/path/to/profile
 LOGIN=my_email@example.com